ijortengab/drupal-autoinstaller/README.md

-# Simple Bash Script for Auto Installation Drupal
+# Drupal Auto Installer

+The extension of `rcm`.

 ## Prerequisite

-Login as root.
+Login as root, then make sure `wget` command is exist.

 ```
-sudo apt update
+apt update
-sudo apt install wget -y
+apt install -y wget
 ```

-To avoid interruption because of kernel update, it is recommend to restart machine after upgrade if you start from empty virtual machine instance.
+If you start from empty virtual machine instance, it is recommend to upgrade then restart machine to avoid interruption because of kernel update.

 ```
 apt upgrade -y